bskydive/kbo/public/kbo/kb/conventions/starter-conventions.md

 Let's put and keep things in order together.

-This will make labor productivity slightly higher, and also reduce the volume of work.
+This will make productivity a little bit higher, and also reduce the volume of work.

 ## What is it for